PRAVEEN-tech777/Try-On-System/README.md

 1. Push to GitHub
 2. Connect at https://streamlit.io/cloud
 3. Select repository and deploy
+4. Models download automatically on first launch

 ### AWS/GCP/Azure
-Deploy Docker image on compute instances with GPU support.
+Deploy Docker image on compute instances with GPU support for best performance.

 ---